ngi644/datadog_nvml/README.md

 - nvml.util.gpu: Percent of time over the past sample period during which one or more kernels was executing on the GPU.
 - nvml.util.memory: Percent of time over the past sample period during which global (device) memory was being read or written.
-- nvml.util.decode: Percent of usage of HW Decoding (NVDEC) from the last sample period
+- nvml.util.decode: Percent of usage of HW Decoding (NVDEC) from the last sample period (*)
-- nvml.util.encode: Percent of usage of HW Encoding (NVENC) from the last sample period
+- nvml.util.encode: Percent of usage of HW Encoding (NVENC) from the last sample period (*)
 - nvml.mem.total: Total Memory
 - nvml.mem.used: Used Memory
 - nvml.mem.free: Free Memory
 - nvml.temp: Temperature

+* HW accelerated encode and decode are supported on NVIDIA GeForce, Quadro, Tesla, and GRID products with Fermi, Kepler, Maxwell and Pascal generation GPUs.

 ### Tags